Virtual Meeting Etiquette: 15 Essential Rules for Professional Video Calls

 - Close other tabs and limit distractions to give your full attention.

-- Use attentive body language to show you’re listening.
+- Use attentive body language and facial expressions to show you’re listening.

 - Ask open questions and give space for honest feedback.

-- End with a quick recap of key points and next steps.
+- End with a quick recap of key decisions and next steps.

 Team brainstorming sessions